DanielJDupont/Unused-CSS-Modules-Detector/README.md

 # Unused CSS Modules Detector

+### What Does This Do?

+- Checks all pairs of `.tsx` and `.module.css` files for any missing or unused CSS between them and tells you what exactly is missing or unused in a provided folder and all of its subfolders.
+- Tells you if any `.tsx` file is missing its corresponding `.module.css` file.
+- Informs you if there is any difference in the spelling of the `.tsx` and its corresponding `.module.css` file.

 ### Rational for Using Pairs of .module.css and .tsx Files for Components

 I enjoy using a pattern of using pairs of `.module.css` and `.tsx` files in React.
 This approach separates styling from logic very clearly, especially as I enjoy writing and having control over all of my own CSS and keeping the use of styling libraries to an absolute minimum.